stakater/finops-docs/content/reference/crds/subscription.md

 ## Purpose

-`Subscription` ties a tenant workload to an [Offering](./offering.md) and drives charge accrual.
-The operator activates the Subscription when its prerequisites are met, accumulates costs tick by tick according to the Offering's pricing rules, and writes rolling cost summaries into `status.costs`.
+`Subscription` ties a tenant or workload to an [Offering](./offering.md) and drives charge accrual.
+The operator activates the Subscription when its Offering is ready, accumulates costs tick by tick according to the Offering's pricing rules, and writes rolling cost summaries into `status.costs`.
 Create a Subscription for each workload or tenant that should be billed against a defined Offering.

 ## Scope and name constraints

 `Subscription` is `namespaced`.
-There are no naming requirements beyond standard Kubernetes name constraints.
-A Subscription cannot reference itself as its own parent, and cannot point `lifecycle.targetRef` at itself — both are enforced at admission (create time only). `kubectl get subscription` shows a Ready column summarizing the Subscription's activation status.
+There are no naming requirements beyond standard Kubernetes name constraints. `kubectl get subscription` shows a Ready column summarizing the Subscription's activation status.

 ## Spec